estellechoi/glassify/README.md

 #### Research Goals

-- To find repeated keywords
+- To find repeated keywords about industry
-- To find main players in the same market category.
+- To find main players in the same market category
 - To see the trend in market; how current services has been changed from the old ones
 - To get trailing questions to use in the following user interviews.